myCalculator.us

 Individual Variation

 Calorie calculators provide estimates based on population averages.
-Individual metabolic rates can vary by 15-20% or more due to genetics, medical history, and other factors.
+Individual metabolic rates can vary by 15-20% or more due to genetics, medical history, and other factors not captured by standard formulas.

 Metabolic Adaptation

 During prolonged calorie restriction, the body may adapt by reducing metabolic rate.
-This is why sustainable, moderate approaches to weight management are generally more effective long-term.
+This is why sustainable, moderate approaches to weight management are generally more effective long-term than extreme restrictions.

 Accuracy of Activity Levels